MAMV3x3/PID-Genetic-Optimizer/README.md

 This optimizer involves human interaction to select the best-performing PID values among the generated population.
 The performance metric uses a cost function to measure the performance using time reference, where the algorithm chooses the parameters resulting in the lowest time to meet the desired system behavior.

-The genetic algorithm employed in this optimizer utilizes arithmetic crossover as the primary genetic operator.
+The genetic algorithm employed in this optimizer uses arithmetic crossover as the primary genetic operator.

 ## How It Works